AhmadALharere/Fast-Build/README.md

     -in response message:
-        --"statues":Represent the statues of the function and take values:
+        --"status":Represent the status of the function and take values:
             --- "failed": there was an error that prevent the server from post the order(as example the user order unvalid discount,shortage of one pieces in storage,or invalid part_id)
             --- "success": your order posted successfully

-        --"massege":Represent a massege text that well be shown to the user to explane the statues for so many conditions
+        --"massege":Represent a massege text that well be shown to the user to explane the status for so many conditions